GREASE TRAP PUMPING IN HOUSTON

 According to Health Department regulations, grease traps and interceptor tanks need to be fully sanitized at least twice a year.
 This is, of course, the bare minimum – and as we mentioned before, the tank needs to be pumped empty before it can be cleaned.

 Unless they have a very large interceptor, most businesses require more frequent pumping services.
 The consequences of a clog or a massive oil spill are too large to take the risk.
 For most food entrepreneurs, the main priority is to ensure this kind of emergency never happens.
 The exact frequency with which you’ll need your grease trap pumped will depend on:

 - The complexity of the internal pipe and/or air valve systems

 - The number of people you serve per day or week

 As a good rule of thumb, the industry standard is to ensure the tank is pumped out as soon as it is filled to 25% of its total capacity.

-At its most basic, it is exactly as it sounds: we take a large, engine-powered pump and use moving air to ensure the tank is left completely empty.
-This is called a “dry pump” method, however, and it’s sometimes regarded as insufficient.
+At its most basic level, the job is exactly as it sounds: we take a large, engine-powered pump and use moving air to ensure the tank is left completely empty.
+This is called a “dry pump” method; however, it is sometimes regarded as insufficient.

 No two grease traps are designed the same way!

-The main aspect to consider is the size of the tanks.
+The main aspect to consider is the size of the tank.
 Usually, pricing for pumping services is calculated per gallon, whether you are going for a simple dry pump or taking the pump-and-return route.
-In addition, we may need to take into account the building structure and ease of access your tank or kitchen offers.
-Just give us a call, and we’ll be happy to offer you a preemptive, no-strings-attached quote anywhere in Houston, TX.
+In addition, we may need to take into account the building structure and ease of access that your tank and/or kitchen offers.
+Give us a call, and we’ll be happy to offer you a preemptive, no-strings-attached quote anywhere in Houston, TX.

 GET A GUARANTEED CALL BACK FROM THE OWNER